I’ve been getting a lot of questions lately about what it’s like to run an urban homestead, and what my day to day looks like.

 Nico stays outside with the chickens while I go in to upload my photos and get to work on the computer.

 Time to get to work on blogging!
-I spend the next three hours writing and editing posts for both websites, editing images, and interacting with my lovely followers on social media.
+I spend the next three hours writing and editing posts, editing images, and interacting with my lovely followers on social media.

-I also spend some time writing and editing my newest book, Patio Raptors, due out in Fall of 2015.
+I also spend some time writing and editing my newest book, Patio Raptors.
 It’s been a long time coming and every day with our flock of insane barnyard fowl adds another chapter to the never-ending list of things a new urban chicken keeper needs to know.

 I work with my darling husband to put together a delicious dinner which we enjoy while watching a movie on the couch.
 I spend the rest of the evening knitting, hoping to finish the foot of my new muk luks so I can begin the leg tomorrow.